nkonev/videochat/development.md

 I develop in IntelliJ IDEA with Golang and Vue plugins.
 I open the entire project folder, e.g. `videochat` in the one window.
 All the configs doesn't require a change for the development.

-Also there is VS code launchers in `.vscode/launch.json` for all the services.
+Also there are VS code launchers in `.vscode/launch.json` for all the services.

 #### Java (micro)service:
 Just run `AaaApplication.java` with IDE.